Come with me on a voyage of discovery!

 Local Heritage Walks

 My local heritage walks are about discovering, or re-discovering, your local heritage – the people and places that helped to make the area what it is today.
 It is often surprising what is there, which you may have taken for granted.
-Walking in a group is also a social experience, and you will meet other people interested in the history of the area, some with special memories that they want to share.
+These walks are ideal for local history groups, for example, as they give members a chance to share their memories.
 I always welcome contributions from the people who come on my walks.
 Our heritage is a precious thing that will only survive if it is shared.

 Charlotte & Emily Bronte images reproduced by permission of Bradford Libraries, Archives and Information Service